Battlestar Galactica (fictional spacecraft): Re-imagined Battlestar Galactica (2003 series)

-Galactica was seen taking multiple hits from Cylon nuclear weapons and though the ship suffered damage, she was still operational.
-It is unclear exactly how well rated the Cylon nuclear weapons were versus Galactica's armor.
+Galactica was seen taking multiple hits from Cylon nuclear weapons, though the damaged ship remained operational.
+It is unclear exactly how well the Cylon nuclear weapons were expected to perform against Galactica's armor.
 Also, as the nukes detonated outside of the vessel, most of the energy would have been directed and attenuated out into the area of least resistance: space.
 However, the punishment has apparently begun to accumulate.
 In "Blood on the Scales", after disabling the FTL drive, Chief Tyrol noticed a large crack in an interior wall; in the subsequent episode, "No Exit", a more detailed inspection reveals hairline fractures and more obvious structural damage throughout the ship.
-The damage is aggravated by the fact that the original builders of the ship 'cut corners' during her construction.
-Tyrol suggests applying a Cylon organic resin that will bond itself into the hull, both repairing and strengthening the metal as it matures.
+The damage is aggravated by the fact that the original builders of the ship "cut corners" during her construction.
+Tyrol suggests applying a Cylon organic resin that will bond itself into the hull, repairing and strengthening the metal as it matures.
 Admiral Adama initially refuses the idea, but after finding cracks in the bulkheads of his quarters, he gives Tyrol permission to do whatever it takes to repair Galactica.
 The repairs were not proceeding well, with numerous electrical faults occurring throughout the ship.
 When Boomer made her escape, she jumped her Raptor close to the port forward section of the bow, causing a spatial distortion which caused massive damage both externally and internally, exacerbating the already heavy structural damage.

 At the onset of the series, Galactica's last operational squadron of Mark VII Vipers participated in the decommissioning ceremony before departing the ship for reassignment.
 The squadron was redirected to intercept a group of Cylon fighters and was subsequently disabled by the Cylon computer virus and destroyed.
 The Mark II Vipers meant for Galactica's museum display were pressed into service to defend the ship; these and a small number of Mark VIIs comprised the ship's fighter complement until the arrival of the Battlestar Pegasus midway through the second season.
 Pegasus possessed construction facilities and flight simulators that allowed it to build and train new Mark VII Vipers and pilots to strengthen the squadrons of both ships.
 When Pegasus was destroyed during the liberation of New Caprica, her nearly intact squadrons were transferred to Galactica, giving the latter a full complement of Vipers.
-By the time of the episode He That Believeth in Me, there were more Vipers available than qualified pilots, and trainees were pressed into service to defend the fleet.
+By the time of the episode "He That Believeth in Me", there were more Vipers available than qualified pilots, and trainees were pressed into service to defend the fleet.
 A significant number of pilots participated in the mutiny led by Tom Zarek and Felix Gaeta.
 The pilots who refused to assist William Adama in retaking the ship were court-martialed and incarcerated aboard the fleet prison vessel.
-The further reduction in manpower forces Adama to allow Cylon heavy raiders from the renegade basestar to assist in CAP duties alongside Galactica's regular pilots.
+The further reduction in manpower forces Adama to allow Cylon heavy raiders from the renegade Basestar to assist in CAP duties alongside Galactica's regular pilots.